Big Time Studios is raising $21M to bring NFTs to game economies

 Meilich said the game industry is largely sitting on the sidelines and doing research and development on blockchain.
 They seem to have a lot of fear about the public relations risks of NFTs and failing to implement them in the right way.

 “Everyone is waiting for someone to come along and launch a game that is of quality, and something that they can look up to that serves as a good showcase for the technology,” he said.
 “We’re trying to do that.
 But at the same time, we’re looking to put together some hard data on whether this monetary premium that you get with NFTs is really there, once you get past the 100,000 or 200,000 monthly active users.
-We’re dogfooding (eating their own dogfood) with the technology.”
+We’re dogfooding [eating their own dogfood] with the technology.”

 The game team’s credits include some of the best loved franchises in gaming history including Fortnite, God of War, Call of Duty, and Overwatch.
 Being a remote-first company has allowed the team to combine their diverse passions to build a game world with evocative style and universal themes.
 The founding team includes Matt Tonks (Fortnight, Gears of War) as chief technology officer; Carlo Arellano (World of Warcraft, God of War) as art director; Brian Alexander (Overwatch 2, Defiance) as lead writer; TJ Stamm (Call of Duty, Medal of Honor) as lead level designer; and Tom Zhao (League of Legends, Sky: Children of the Light) as lead concept artist.

-Development on Big Time is currently underway for Windows PC, with an announcement for the beta coming later this year.
-The game is expected to launch in 2022.
+Development on Big Time is underway for PC, with an announcement for the beta coming later this year.
+They expect the game to launch in 2022.

 “By the time we launch the game in early access in early next year, we should also be ready to start onboarding third-party studios to integrate the technology,” Meilich said.

 Big Time Studios will also start investing money into mid-tier PC game companies that are about to launch.
 It will provide them with checks as incentives for them to integrate the technology for NFTs.
-The team has about 25 people now. all remotely distributed.
+The team has about 25 people now, all working remote.

 How it works

 Players will be able to earn or find high-value items in the game, like when you kill a final boss in a dungeon.
-Right now, Meilich said Big Time Studios won’t launch its own cryptocurrency token because it doesn’t want that to conflict with something that its possible distribution partners would use.
-Meilich said the company won’t focus on “pay to win” NFTs where players can use them to gain victory.
-Rather, it will sell only cosmetic items, not the items that give you gameplay bonuses.
+Right now, Meilich said Big Time Studios won’t launch its own cryptocurrency token because it doesn’t want that to conflict with something that its possible distribution partners may use.
+Meilich said the company won’t focus on “pay to win” NFTs, where players can use them to gain victory.
+Rather, it will sell only cosmetic items, not gear that gives you gameplay bonuses.

 “For a lot of multiplayer games, we see cosmetic items, skins, are what really drives the economy,” Meilich said.
 “If you add actual scarcity and the ability to trade those assets, I think it’s going to add fuel into the compulsion of people to buy more items and to collect them.
 So that’s why early on, we chose to work on a game that would not have any pay-to-win component, and where the items were purely cosmetic, and will provide no like extra advantage because you have more money.”

 The tech is built on top of Ethereum, which has both smart contracts (programmability), good security, and mainstream adoption.
-The company will store records of items created or purchased in its own database, and it won’t automatically mint the NFTs on the blockchain in order to keep costs — such as Ethereum Gas fees, or computing costs that consume energy — low, Meilich said.
+The company will store records of items created or purchased in its own database, and he said it won’t automatically mint the NFTs on the blockchain in order to keep costs low — such as Ethereum Gas fees, or computing costs that consume energy.
 He didn’t think Bitcoin was much of an option as people are keeping it and not transacting with it.
 Plus, the infrastructure isn’t developing as fast.

 Users have a lot of funds on Ethereum, and the value of the NFTs is that players will be able to take them outside of the game and use them or sell them.
 They could fractionalize them — divide NFTs into parts so that the purchase price can be cheaper.
 Meilich said that Ethereum supports NFT marketplaces better, as more people are available to make purchases on it.
 But players won’t have to incur fees if they use the NFTs in a game or otherwise don’t transact with them.
 Players can store the items in an off-chain custody system that the company has patented.
 It’s a private database where both NFTs and regular items can coexist.

 “This allows us to create hosted wallets and give them back to users,” he said.
 “The user experience of the vault is pretty much like having an inventory in any RPG.
-Players have the option to bring an asset from offchain to onchain at any point in time.”
+Players have the option to bring an asset from off-chain to on-chain at any point in time.”

 The vault connects to the backend of a game through common interfaces such as Microsoft’s Playfab.